Zardinality/WGAN-tensorflow/README.md

 # Wasserstein GAN

-This is a tensorflow implementation of WGAN, only in DCGAN fashion, on mnist and SVHN.
+This is a tensorflow implementation of WGAN on mnist and SVHN, only in DCGAN fashion.

+### Requirement

+tensorflow==0.12.0+

+numpy

+matplotlib

+cv2

+### Usage

+Train: Use WGAN.ipynb, set the parameters in the second cell and choose the dataset you want to run on.
+You can use tensorboard to visualize the training.

+Generation : Use generate_from_ckpt.ipynb, set  `ckpt_dir` in the second cell.
+Don't forget to change the dataset type accordingly.

 ### Note